$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Introduction

 \section{Introduction}

 The systematic construction of higher-derivative interactions in quantum field theories is essential for robust Effective Field Theory (EFT) frameworks.
 Traditional approaches, however, confront significant challenges.
 Ensuring a complete, non-redundant basis of operators that respects all gauge and exchange symmetries is a critical part of the process~\cite{Lehman:2014jma,Lehman:2015coa,Liao:2020jmn,Li:2020xlh,Li:2020gnx,Ma:2019gtx,Murphy:2020rsh,Christensen:2018zcq}.
-This often involves intricate multi-stage procedures, especially when operating in $D$-dimensions is required to correctly capture loop-level effects.
+This often involves intricate multi-stage procedures, especially when operating in $D$-dimensions is required to correctly capture loop-level effects and to enable the construction of consistent loop integrands.
 The more moving parts to a procedure, the more opportunities for redundant descriptions and potential inconsistencies.